aws/aws-node-termination-handler/README.md

 ##  Contributing
 Contributions are welcome!
 Please read our [guidelines](https://github.com/aws/aws-node-termination-handler/blob/main/CONTRIBUTING.md) and our [Code of Conduct](https://github.com/aws/aws-node-termination-handler/blob/main/CODE_OF_CONDUCT.md)

+To setup a development environment see the instructions in [DEVELOPMENT.md](./DEVELOPMENT.md).

 ## License
 This project is licensed under the Apache-2.0 License.